edHelper.com

 Cuckoos

 1 Cuckoos are probably the best con artists of all birds!
 That is because they can dupe another bird into brooding and rearing their own offspring.
-For an offender like this, we call it a "brood parasite."
+We call such birds brood parasites.

-2 To be fair, of about 150 different cuckoo species, not all practice "brood parasitism."
-Nevertheless, the cunning reputation of some cuckoo species is what makes cuckoos famous and intriguing.
+2 To be fair, of about 150 different cuckoo species, not all practice brood parasitism.
+Nevertheless, the cunning reputation of some cuckoos makes cuckoos famous and intriguing.

-3 Let's use the common cuckoo (scientific name: Cuculus canorus) of Eurasia and Africa as an example.
+3 Let's use the common cuckoo of Eurasia and Africa as an example.
 When a female common cuckoo is ready to lay her egg, she must first find a bird species whose eggs resemble hers.
-And, the reed warbler (scientific name: Acrocephalus scirpaceus) is a perfect choice.
-All she needs next is an opportune moment during which both parents are away from the nest running errands, so she can sneak in and deposit her egg inside.
+The reed warbler is a perfect choice.
+All she needs next is an opportune moment during which both parents are away from the nest running errands.
+Then she can sneak in and deposit her egg inside.
 Once that is done, she flies away and never bothers to pay the host family or her chick another visit.
-When the reed warbler couple comes back, they do not notice anything unusual; hence, they resume incubation.
+When the reed warbler couple comes back, they do not notice anything unusual.
+They continue incubation.

 Paragraphs 4 to 7: